Previous Post: From Gowrie Park To Cradle Mountain

 My “Hey, no need to go out of your way!
-You’ve already saved me forty kilometers of road!” was met with a “No worries – it’s just a couple of extra kilometers” response.
+You’ve already saved me forty kilometers of road!” was met with a “No worries – it’s just a couple extra” response.
 I gathered that this was not the first time he had stopped to give a touring cyclist a hand.
 He figured he may as well eliminate the biggest hill of my day.
 (You can see what looks like a little bump on the elevation chart at the start of this post!)
 Our great conversation was over when he stopped at the top of that hill and turned back for B28.
 Meanwhile, I got one fantastic ride down into Rosebery with my speedometer showing km/hr in the mid-50’s.
 My clothes were nicely air-dried by the time I got to the bottom!

 As the photo below of that hilltop shows the rain had also stopped and the sun was breaking through!
 It would stay nice for the rest of the morning and afternoon.

 It was about 11:30 when I coasted down Rosebery’s main street (the A10!).
 The Rosebery Bakehouse is just a couple of storefronts up from the IGA and that is where I leaned my loaded bike against the front while I went inside for lunch.
 A veggie sandwich and a cup of coffee – and wi-fi!
 Given my easy morning, I had decided that I would push on to Zeehan, another thirty kilometers down the road.
-I checked tripadvisor for a place to stay and came up with the Hotel Cecil.
+I checked Tripadvisor for a place to stay and came up with the Hotel Cecil.
 The server was kind enough to phone ahead for me to confirm room availability – so all was set!

-After lunch I walked across the street to the mine exhibit. it was a gold discovery in the 1890’s that started this town with a current population of 900; eventually zinc became the primary metal to be extracted and the mine is still open these days.
+After lunch, I walked across the street to the mine exhibit. it was a gold discovery in the 1890’s that started this town with a current population of 900; eventually zinc became the primary metal to be extracted and the mine is still open these days.
 Having grown up in a mining town in northern Canada it was easy to relate to Rosebery’s history.
-The sight of the mine mill across from the exhibit brought back memories of Noranda’s Horne Mine mill that I had worked in during my four-month summers off during my university years.
+The sight of the mine mill across from the exhibit brought back memories of Noranda’s Horne Mine mill that I had worked in during my four-month summers off from school during my university years.
 It paid the bills for the next year of school and accommodation!

 As the elevation graph shows, the ride from Rosebery to Zeehan only has one significant hill and even it only involves a rise of about 120 meters.
-Also note a negative feature of the Google Map – generated graphs – it always using the same distance from lowest to highest point of the ride.
+Also note a negative feature of the Google Map – generated graphs – it always uses the same distance from the lowest to highest point of the ride.
 The 933 meters on the left graph should really be three times as high as the 334 on the right!

 The road was all but empty; I saw perhaps five cars during the hour and a half that I spent cycling to the Hotel Cecil.

 And then – Zeehan.
 Another mining town with a population of less than a thousand (728 is the most recent count).
 It was founded a decade before Rosebery up the road and was built on a silver discovery.
 It reminded me of Dawson City (current pop.
 1200) in the Yukon and the center of the 1890’s Klondike Gold Rush.
-In both cases, grand buildings on main street provide evidence of a time when these towns were riding high.
+In both cases, grand buildings on the main street provide evidence of a time when these towns were riding high.

 I came off the A10 and headed down main street to that red location marker you see on the map below – Hotel Cecil and Maud’s Restaurant.
 The owner – a welcoming Filipino woman – was also the cook and she would later prepare an excellent vegan-friendly noddle & veggies lunch for me.